Complaints and Appeals Policy

 • Third parties (including those providing services on Aveling’s behalf)

-• Other Aveling staff members
+• Other Aveling staff members or persons contracted by the organisation.

 This policy is also relevant to appeals received about: